-Before the active using of computers and computer programs, however, the maintenance data was recorded with a pencil and paper and stored into special journals.
-Because such a labor-intensive manual process, the companies' maintenance was generally reactive, i.e. was performed in the case of something went wrong.
-As to preventive maintenance, it was not common since manual tracking company's assets was not plain, moreover it was unrealistic to manually calculate the preventive maintenance for each machine and compare its cost with the machine breakdown repair as well as to define which company's machines require preventive service any particular time, and which company's warehouse or storeroom contains the spare parts that are currently needed.
+Before the active using of computers and computer programs, however, the maintenance data was recorded with a pencil and paper and stored in special journals.
+Because of such a labor-intensive manual process, the companies' maintenance was generally reactive, i.e. was performed in the case of something went wrong.
+As to preventive maintenance, it was not common since manual tracking company's assets were not plain, moreover, it was unrealistic to manually calculate the preventive maintenance for each machine and compare its cost with the machine breakdown repair as well as to define which company's machines require preventive service any particular time, and which company's warehouse or storeroom contains the spare parts that are currently needed.

 Undoubtedly, using computers and various computer programs gives organizations huge possibilities in organizing their companies' work processes and controlling and managing their business activities from A to Z, including maintenance management.
 Today, CMMS packages can be used by any company or organization that needs to perform maintenance of its equipment, assets or property.